Nau mai haere mai

 Moni Ora offers a range of free services to support the communities of Tairāwhiti, Aotearoa.

 Budgeting - face to face, over the phone, or through online channels like zoom or skype.

 Courses for groups to learn about money and finances.

 Intensive holistic support beyond the budget.

-All Moni Ora services are free, professional, confidential, and emphasise people’s self-determination and strengths.
+All Moni Ora services are free, professional, confidential, and emphasise people’s

 ‘People are resourceful & resilient’